-- means end stage renal failure presenting as chronic irreversible failure of the function of both kidneys, as a result of which regular renal dialysis is instituted - or transplantation performed.

-chronic liver failure
+means end stage renal failure presenting as chronic TR irreversible failure of the function of both kidneys, MT as a result of which regular renal dialysis is instituted or transplantation performed.
+KC chronic liver failure chronic lung failure means end stage lung disease requiring permanent supplementary oxygen, with:

-- means end stage liver failure with the following symptoms: permanent jaundice or ascites or encephalopathy. - means end stage liver failure which meets the definition above and is not directly or indirectly caused by alcohol or drug abuse.
+- means end stage liver failure with the following TR symptoms: permanent jaundice, ascites and кс encephalopathy. - means end stage liver failure which meets the m definition above and is not directly or indirectly caused by alcohol or drug abuse.